Benedicta Arts Center

 Since the renovated BAC opened in September of 2006, it has received four awards for its architectural and interior designs.
 The Honor Award was presented by the American Institute of Architects Minnesota in December 2006.
 The International Interior Design Association's Northland Chapter named the renovated BAC the "Government/Institutional Award Winner" and awarded the building a "Fresh, Artistic, and Brilliant" Award on April 19, 2007.
 The third award was given on July 9, 2007 by the Society for College and University Planners with the American Institute of Architects-Committee on Architecture for Education, which presented the project with an "Honor Award for Excellence in Architecture for a Building Addition."
 The fourth and final award was presented in April of 2009.
 This award was given to the College of St. Benedict for the BAC's courtyard garden.
 The award was in the category of private landscape design from the American Society of Landscape Architects of Minnesota.
 The garden was created to appear as a sculpture of its own, by Jean Garbarini.

 Kosik, Mike, "Benedicta Arts Center," The Enterprise, May 14, 1974.

 Berg, Lori, "Renovations Change BAC," The Cable, October 10, 1977, p.
 5.

 Escher, S. Firmin, OSB, "Commemorating 25 Years at the BAC," Saint Benedict's Today, Fall 1988, p.
 10-11.

 Nowak, Kristen, “Petters Gives to BAC,” The Record, February 2, 2003, p.
 1.

-Schook, Schuler, "Benedicta Arts Center Expansion - Honor Award for Excellence in Architecture for a Building Addition," A Tribute to Achievement and Excellent, October-December 2007, p.90-91
+Schook, Schuler, "Benedicta Arts Center Expansion - Honor Award for Excellence in Architecture for a Building Addition," A Tribute to Achievement and Excellence, October-December 2007, p.90-91.

 Special thanks to Sara Trent '08 for drafting this text.